 Real-life situations require an intelligent platform that can proactively detect, select, and track only relevant video streams for a variety of surveillance tasks.

 The Nokia IoT Scene Analytics solution works by turning cameras into IoT sensors.
 It derives abstract information such as motion, direction, density, and velocity vectors from each video feed, then uses machine learning technology – developed by Nokia’s Bell Labs – to analyze these vectors in real time.
 The software establishes patterns, identifies anomalies, and generates alerts.

 Nokia IoT Scene Analytics enhances situational awareness and prioritizes streams for their anticipated relevance, automatically allocating network resources based on dynamic application needs.
 The least relevant streams are cut off at the source, ensuring network availability for the most critical ones.

 The Nokia IoT Scene Analytics solution, in parallel with the Nokia IMPACT IoT Platform, works with any video monitoring solution.
 The software is agnostic to video resolutions, camera brands, and networking options, so you can quickly implement it with the equipment you already have.

 Scene Analytics is valuable anywhere you need to monitor complex, active scenarios in everyday environments.

-For example, a camera that is monitoring a highway could be programmed only to transmit a video feed when unusual activities occur, such as slow-moving (or stopped) traffic, the presence of a pedestrian, an accident, or when a vehicle traveling in the wrong direction is detected.
-Another example could be a video feed from a public area, such as a street lined with shops.
+For example, a camera monitoring a highway could be programmed only to transmit a video feed when unusual activities occur, such as a traffic jam, the presence of a pedestrian, an accident, or when a vehicle is traveling in the wrong direction.
+By transmitting video only when a significant incident occurs, human monitors don’t waste hours watching traffic flow smoothly.